tuxcanfly/tuxcanfly.me/content/book-review-the-blade-itself.rst

 union.
 Now he's the Inquisitor who tortures other people, pointlessly (or fun, who knows?)
 One of his adventures with one Salem Rews, gets out of control as everyone from the Supervisor Kaline to the Arch Lector Sult wants to use Rews to sign off a confession for them.
-Glocker later realizes that he himself was being played upon by the Arch Lector.
+Glokta later realizes that he himself was being played upon by the Arch Lector.

 Jezal dan Luthar is a young man, one would probably call him the hero of this